Japan has one of the most extensive mass transit systems in the world. It is clean, safe and efficient - and confusing.

 On March 2013, Pasmo, Suica and several other popular IC Cards became compatible with each other and now it is possible to travel on almost all trains and buses in most of Japan’s largest cities.

 Shinkansen: At present March 2022, It is not possible to use regular IC Cards for riding the Shinkansen.

 Where To Buy

-They can be purchased at the ticket machines and ticket counters in train stations and buses.
+They can be purchased online or at the ticket machines and ticket counters in train stations and buses.